When you think about car pollution, you probably think mainly about exhaust emissions.

 When a journey by private car is unavoidable, there are several small things that drivers can do to reduce tyre wear and therefore microplastic shedding.
 These generally coincide with what’s widely considered eco-driving.
 For example:

-- Drive smoothly and avoiding aggressive manoeuvring and abrupt cornering.
+- Drive smoothly and avoid aggressive manoeuvring and abrupt cornering.

 - Accelerate gently, and don't over-brake unless you have to.
 Break pad wear and tear is yet another source of microplastic pollution on the roads.